tomxiong/docker-baseimage/README.md

    * If the `nsenter` process is terminated by a signal (e.g. with the `kill` command), then the command that is executed by nsenter is *not* killed and cleaned up.
 You will have to do that manually.
 (Note that terminal control commands like Ctrl-C *do* clean up all child processes, because terminal signals are sent to all processes in the terminal session.)
    * Requires learning another tool.
    * Requires root privileges on the Docker host.
    * Requires the `nsenter` tool to be available on the Docker host.
 At the time of writing (July 2014), most Linux distributions do not ship it.
-However, baseimage-docker provides a precompiled binary, and allows you to easily use it, through its [docker-bash](#docker_bash) tool.
+However, baseimage-docker provides a precompiled binary, and allows you to easily use it, through its docker_bash tool.
    * Not possible to allow users to login to the container without also letting them login to the Docker host.

-<a name="nsenter_usage"></a>
 #### Usage

 First, ensure that `nsenter` is installed.
 At the time of writing (July 2014), almost no Linux distribution ships the `nsenter` tool.
-However, we provide [a precompiled binary](#docker_bash) that anybody can use.
+However, we provide a precompiled binary that anybody can use.

 Now that you have the container's main process PID, you can use `nsenter` to login to the container, or to execute a command inside it: